Liu Xun (Later Liang): Service under Wang Shifan

 In 901, the powerful eunuchs led by Han Quanhui, fearing that Emperor Zhaozong and the chancellor Cui Yin were about to slaughter them, forcibly seized Emperor Zhaozong and took him to Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi), then ruled by the eunuchs' ally Li Maozhen.
-Cui summoned his ally, the major warlord Zhu Quanzhong the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan) to attack Fengxiang.
+Cui summoned his ally, the warlord Zhu Quanzhong the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan) to attack Fengxiang.
 Zhu put Fengxiang's capital Fengxiang Municipality under siege, and by 903, the city was in desperate straits, with the people resorting to cannibalism.
 Han had Emperor Zhaozong issue an edict ordering all the regional governors throughout the empire to attack Zhu.
 When Wang, who had been a long-time vassal of Zhu Quanzhong's, received the edict, he wept, and with the retired chancellor Zhang Jun also writing him to urge him to act, he decided to send his officers to various cities throughout Zhu's territory to try to simultaneously rise and try to take control of the cities.
 However, most of the officers he sent failed in their surprise risings and were captured, except Liu, who was able to first send his soldiers disguised as oil merchants into Yan Prefecture (兗州, in modern Jining, Shandong), the capital of Taining Circuit (泰寧), to survey the situation, and then made a night time attack, seizing the city.
-At that time, Taining's military governor Ge Congzhou, a major general under Zhu, was stationed at Xing Prefecture (邢州, in modern Xingtai, Hebei).
+At that time, Taining's military governor Ge Congzhou, a general under Zhu, was stationed at Xing Prefecture (邢州, in modern Xingtai, Hebei).
 Liu, after he took over the city, went to greet Ge's mother and treated her, as well as Ge's wife and other family members, with respect.